May 18, 2021

 - Propagation, or the speed at which data travels from one node to another

-Many of these issues can be solved, or at least reduced, by using an effective delivery network.
+Many of these issues can be solved, or at least heavily reduced, by using an effective delivery network.

 When all of the data transfer is conducted from a single server, it increases your vulnerability to malicious events like denial-of-service (DDoS) attacks and other vulnerabilities.

-They can continue for hours or even days, making the website inaccessible to legitimate traffic.
+DDoS attacks can continue for hours or even days, making the website inaccessible to legitimate traffic.
 Using DDoS filters and spreading queries over several locations helps prevent artificially created traffic explosions.